particle-iot/docs/src/content/tutorials/project-tutorials/e-series-eval-kit.md

 <div align=center><img src="/assets/images/e-series/illustrations/e-evalkit-setup.png" ></div>

 > **Tip:** At this point, you can click on the MODE button once to note the signal strength.
-The LED will blink once or upto five times and then return to breathing cyan.
+The LED will blink once or up to five times and then return to breathing cyan.
 Number of blinks convey the signal strength (1 for poor and 5 for excellent reception).

 ### Setup